graphhopper/graphhopper/docs/core/custom-models.md

 default routing behavior by specifying a set of rules in JSON language.
 Here we will first explain some theoretical background and then show how to use custom models in practice.

+Try some live examples in [this blog post](https://www.graphhopper.com/blog/2020/05/31/examples-for-customizable-routing/).

 ## How GraphHopper's route calculations work

 One of GraphHopper's most important functionality is the calculation of the 'optimal' route between two locations.
 To do